blueoc-phucpham/notes/docs/index.md

 #### Role & Permission Management

 11. Access control rules is per document (like google docs) or system wide?
+12. Can one user view/update/delete other's note if given edit role?

 #### User create note